 Tropical rainforests are disappearing at an astonishing rate.
 An estimated 18 million acres of forest, an area one-fifth the size of California, is lost every year due to human activities.
 50,000 acres of forests are cleared every day worldwide to grow commodity crops such as palm oil, soy, sugar cane, timber, and cattle.

 The conversion of rainforest to pastureland increases risks for zoonotic spillover from wild animals to domesticated animals and humans.
 Newly cleared areas become pathways for pathogen transmission as farmers and workers come into contact with wild animals.

 Rainforest destruction is the fastest growing contributor to climate chaos and loss of biodiversity, threatening all life on Earth.
 Rainforests protect our atmosphere by storing carbon and releasing oxygen for us to breathe.
-Covering just 8% of our planet, they also harbor over 50% of the planet’s terrestrial biodiversity, providing a home to critically endangered species.
+Covering just 8 percent of our planet, they also harbor over 50 percent of the planet’s terrestrial biodiversity, providing a home to critically endangered species.

 California Deforestation-Free Procurement Act.
 As the 5th largest economy in the world, the California state government buys products and goods from all over the world, including those that originate in tropical or boreal forests.
 What happens in California makes a difference all over the world.